Consent to Use and Store Personal Health Information

 We may also share aggregate and non identifiable data with research institutions or third-party providers to advance oral health care.
 This is explicitly permitted by legislation as it poses minimal to no risk to patients but has the potential to greatly enhance health care effectiveness.
 We will only share such data with persons or providers who enter into the necessary agreements to keep information confidential and to safeguard and protect such data.

 We work with experts to further protect your information

-To meet the complex and ever-changing requirements of dental practice and practice administration, we partner with experts to improve the heatth care services we deliver and to administer our dental offices more effectively.
+To meet the complex and ever-changing requirements of dental practice and practice administration, we partner with experts to improve the health care services we deliver and to administer our dental offices more effectively.

-In addition to the independent duty of each health care provider to respect and safeguard your privacy rights, our dentists and health care providers partner with C.W.A.
-Young Professional Corporation which, among other things, is our designated corporate custodian for patient health information and owns the clinic’s charts and records.
-Dentalcorp Health Services, Ltd. (“DHS”) acts as our designated Information Manager in addition to providing technical services to our office.
+In addition to the independent duty of each health care provider to respect and safeguard your privacy rights, our dentists and health care providers partner with Dr. Larry Podolsky Dentistry Professional Corporation which, among other things, is our designated corporate custodian for patient health information and owns the clinic’s charts and records.
+Dentalcorp Health Services, ULC (“DHS”) acts as our designated Information Manager in addition to providing technical services to our office.